 Groundbreaking Beginnings: 1990 – 1994

-Expanding the Toolkit: 1995 – 1999
+Expanding the Toolkit: 1995 – 2005

 The NCF team grew in size and expanded its toolkit for reaching dads—seeking to meet dads where they are.
 Live seminars continued, with a focused effort to encourage men to continue meeting in small groups after the events.

-In the Trenches: 2000 – 2009
+In the Trenches: 2006 – 2017

 Carey Casey joined the team in 2006 as Chief Executive Officer, bringing with him a unique mixture of vibrant leadership and caring encouragement.
 NCF simplified its research framework and created a new strategy called Championship Fathering.
 In his unique and dynamic style, Carey began taking the message of Championship Fathering to groups of dads at seminars and speaking events around the country.

 The staff and many colleagues of NCF were deeply saddened by the untimely passing of Peter Spokes in May 2010.